Shilpa Shinde: Career

+Shinde has acted in two Telugu films of 2001: Dasari Narayana Rao's Chinna and Suresh Verma's Shivani.

-Shinde made her television debut in 1999.
+Shinde made her television debut in 2002 with Amrapali portraying the titular role.

 She came into the spotlight for her role in the serial Bhabhi.
-She next starred in the serial Kabhi Aaye Na Judaai and later played the role of Chitra in Sanjeevani.
+She next starred in the serial Sanjeevani.
 In 2002 in the same year she played the lead role in Amrapali.
 Later, she continued to play another role in the show Miss India.
 In January 2004, Shinde played the parallel lead as Meher in DD National's show Meher – Kahani Haq Aur Haqeeqat Ki.

-In 2005, Shilpa played a role in Zee TV's Rabba Ishq Na Hove as Juhi until 2006.
-She then was seen in Betiyaan Apni Yaa Paraaya Dhan as Veera, Hari Mirchi Lal Mirchi, and Waaris as Gayatri.
+In 2006 she acted in Hari Mirchi Lal Mirchi, and Waaris as Gayatri.

-Shinde has acted in two Telugu films-Dasari Narayana Rao's Chhina and Suresh Verma's Shivani.

 Shinde's breakthrough role was Koyal Narayan in SAB TV's sitcom Chidiya Ghar opposite Paresh Ganatra.
 Shinde quit the show in 2014 due to problems in her personal life and was replaced by Shubhangi Atre, who played the part for a year.

 In 2015, Shinde played the lead role in &TV's Bhabi Ji Ghar Par Hai!.
 Shinde became a household name with her portrayal of Angoori Bhabhi in Bhabi Ji Ghar Par Hai!, but she quit in March 2016 after having several issues with the makers and accusing them of mentally torturing her.
 Shinde was replaced by Shubhangi Atre.
 Atre cited this fact as a mere coincidence.